mohdakrambarkaati/ELiteTech-Intern/Unemployment Analysis (Task 2)/Readme.md

-# 📊 Unemployment Analysis with Python
+# Unemployment Analysis with Python

 This repository contains a data analysis project focused on **unemployment trends in India** using Python.
 The dataset provides monthly unemployment statistics for various Indian states and union territories.

+## Problem Statement
+Unemployment is measured by the unemployment rate which is the number of people who are unemployed as a percentage of the total labour force.
+We have seen a sharp increase in the unemployment rate during Covid-19, so analyzing the unemployment rate can be a good data science project.

-## 📝 Project Overview
+## Project Overview

 This notebook includes:
 - Data cleaning and preprocessing